Finding Your Voice: Tips From a Teen Therapist on How to Talk to Your Teen Daughter & Get Respect

 Gina: When you say…you know…you go, G-I-N-A…like I am a little girl and I’m not!

 Mom: Oh?
 I see.
 I didn’t realize I did that.
 But now that you mention it, I do like saying your name like that.
 But, I get it that it sounds like you’re ten years old.
 Oh.
-I am missing you as a little girl.
+I miss you as a little girl.
 How can I say your name now?

 Gina: “Gina.”
 Just “Gina” works for me, mom.

 Mom: Oh.
-Okay I got it.
+Okay, I got it.
 So if there is something else in the future you need me to know, can you ask me to talk about it without yelling at me first?
 And I will keep trying to listen.

 3. Mom’s Dating